silasnevstad/GPT-Extension-VSCode/README.md

 AskGPT - Ask GPT-3 any question you want.

-GPT: Set API Key - Ask GPT-3 any question you want.
+GPT: Set API Key - Enter an API key to use.

+GPT: Change Token Limit - Enter a new limit on the API.
+(Can't be default API key)

 ## Known Issues